 The split is usually calculated on the basis of area, but any just and reasonable method of apportionment can be used.
 HMRC accept that the position is different if the tenant is a lodger sharing communal spaces with the owner.
 Lettings relief may be claimed if owners have occupied the property at the same time as their tenants, provided they were not carrying on a trade or business.

-- PPR during marriage: for married couples, or individuals living together as married couples, only one property can be their main residence and therefore qualify for the relief.
+- PPR during marriage: For married couples, or individuals living together as married couples, only one property can be their main residence and therefore qualify for the relief.
 If an individual or couple own more than one property that can be occupied as a residence, they may elect which of their properties will be considered their main residence and qualify for the relief.
+Such an election must be made within 2 years of acquiring the additional property.

 A home is only eligible for PPR relief for a tax year in which the individual disposing of the property is either resident in the same territory as the property or is non-resident, but the individual (or his or her spouse or civil partner) spent at least 90 nights in that property (or all their properties in that territory).